Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 * (optional) `volume_options` property defines additional GlusterFS volume options to set.

+GlusterFS volumes are mounted on the host at `$AZ_BATCH_NODE_SHARED_DIR/.gluster/gv0`.
+Batch Shipyard will automatically replace container path references in direct and storage-based data ingress/egress with their host path equivalents.

 Note that when resizing a pool with a GlusterFS shared file system, that you must resize with the `pool resize` command in `shipyard.py` and not with Azure Portal, Batch Explorer or any other tool.